James McKern: Conservation

 In retirement McKern devoted himself to the nature conservation movement in Australia.
 He was President of the Australian Conservation Foundation, Chairman of the Nature Conservation Council for NSW, State Vice President of the National Parks Association and a volunteer with the National Parks and Wildlife Service.
 In the Centenary Edition of the Journal of the Royal Society of New South Wales he wrote a major treatise on Conservation in Australia.

 Death

-Mckern died in Sydney and an obituary was published in the September/October 1975 issue of The National Parks Journal.
+McKern died in Sydney and an obituary was published in the September/October 1975 issue of The National Parks Journal.

+He was survived by his son Howard McKern Deputy Director of the Museum of Applied Arts and Sciences and President of the Royal Society of New South Wales.